darktable-org/dtorg/content/blog/2022-05-10-lets-talk-about-gamut-mapping/index.md

 ## Photography is color reproduction

 Each photographic medium (film, sensor, file, print, screen, hologram, you name it…) is by its nature merely a __reproduction__ that fixes a scene onto a permanent support.
 We only ever transfer a photograph from one medium to another in order to create a reproduction that will be seen by an audience.
-Unforunately, these photographic media are not equal.
+Unfortunately, these photographic media are not equal.
 For example the most colorful red of some medium may be only half as colorful as that of another (similarly for the other primary colors), or the reference white of some medium might be slightly warmer or colder than another.

 To quantify how colorful each medium is compared to another, we create color spaces, which are mostly geometric 3D cubic spaces where each R, G, B intensity is given a value.
 Basically, we move the color rendition problem to the mathematical world, because that's the only way we can solve it.